Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 A tender port is any destination where your cruise ship cannot dock directly at a pier.
 Instead, the ship anchors offshore and passengers are ferried ashore in smaller boats called tenders.
 This is common at ports with shallow harbours, no cruise terminal infrastructure, or where local regulations limit large ships from docking.

 If sea conditions are unsafe, the captain can suspend or cancel tender operations entirely.
-This may mean the port call is cut short or skipped altogether.
-If you're already ashore, the ship will try to get everyone back before departing, but in extreme cases this may not be possible, which is why travel insurance with missed port cover is important.
+This may mean the port day is cut short or skipped altogether.
+If you’re already ashore, the ship will try to get everyone back before departing, but in extreme cases this may not be possible, which is why travel insurance with missed port cover is important.

 You can absolutely go ashore independently.
-Once you're on the tender and ashore, you're free to explore as you wish.
-The important caveat is that you are entirely responsible for returning to the tender dock in time for the last boat : the ship will not wait for you if you miss it.
+Once you’re on the tender and ashore, you’re free to explore as you wish.
+The important caveat is that you are entirely responsible for returning to the tender dock in time for the last boat: the ship will not wait for you if you miss it.
 Build in significant buffer time, especially at busy ports.

 The most well-known tender ports in the Mediterranean include Santorini (Greece), Portofino (Italy), Amalfi (Italy), and sometimes Dubrovnik (Croatia) when berths are full.
 Kotor in Montenegro can also be a tender port depending on conditions.
 Your cruise line will confirm tender ports in your daily programme on the day of the call.

-Boarding a tender requires stepping across a gap onto a moving boat, which can be genuinely difficult or unsafe for passengers with mobility issues.
+Boarding a tender requires stepping across a gap onto a moving boat, which can be difficult or unsafe for passengers with mobility issues.
 Some cruise lines offer accessible tenders with staff assistance; others may advise certain passengers they cannot go ashore at tender ports.
 Contact your cruise line before you travel to find out exactly what support is available on your specific itinerary.

 The two most effective strategies are: (1) collect your tender ticket the moment distribution opens, ideally being one of the first in the queue; or (2) book a ship excursion, which includes priority tender boarding.
 Some passengers also wait until mid-morning to go ashore, after the initial rush has cleared, and return early afternoon before the end-of-day queue builds.